konimarti/flow/README.md

 Filters can be chained together using ```filters.NewChain(Filter1, Filter2, ...)```.
 go
-For notification behavior, the ```filters.Or``` function can be useful, especially in cases when you want to monitor a value that needs to remain within a certain range:
+For notification behavior, the ```filters.NewOr``` function can be useful, especially in cases when you want to monitor a value that needs to remain within a certain range:
 ```go
 	norm := func() interface{} {